New methods to bound the critical probability in fractal percolation: Introduction

 Fractal percolation has been introduced by Mandelbrot in 1974 as a model for turbulence and is discussed in his book \emph{The Fractal Geometry of Nature} \cite{Mandelbrot}.
 Several equivalent formal definitions of this process can be found in the literature (see e.g. \cite{Chayes,DekkingGrimmett,Falconer}).
 Here we only give an informal definition of the two-dimensional case.
 Let $K_0$ be the unit square and choose an integer $M\geq 2$ and a parameter $p\in [0,1]$.
 To obtain $K_1$, divide $K_0$ into $M^2$ equal subsquares, each of which survives with probability $p$ and is discarded with probability $1-p$, independently of all other subsquares.
 Now do the same procedure in all surviving squares, in order to obtain $K_2$.
 Iterating this process gives a decreasing sequence of sets $(K_n)_{n\in\mathbb{N}}$, see Figure \ref{fig_realizations}.
 Let $K = \bigcap_{n\in\mathbb{N}}K_n$ be the limit set.

 It was shown in 1988 by Chayes, Chayes and Durrett \cite{Chayes} that there exists a non-trivial critical value $p_c(M)$ such that a.s. the largest connected component in $K$ is a point for $p<p_c(M)$ and with positive probability there is a connected component intersecting opposite sides of the unit square for $p\geq p_c(M)$.\\ For all $M\geq 2$, the value of $p_c(M)$ is unknown.
 Several attempts have been made to find bounds for $p_c(M)$.
 It is easy to see that $K$ is empty a.s. if $p\leq 1/M^2$, which implies $p_c(M) > 1/M^2$.
 The argument in \cite{Chayes} is already a bit smarter: any left-right crossing has to cross the line $\left\{1/M\right\}\times [0,1]$ somewhere.
 A crossing of this line in $K_n$ means that there is a pair of adjacent squares on opposite sides of this line.
 Such pairs form a branching process with mean offspring $p^2M$ and consequently $p_c(M)> 1/\sqrt{M}$.
 For the case $M=2$ this was sharpened by White in 2001 to $p_c(2)\geq 0.810$, who used a set that dominates $K$ and has a simpler structure to study.\\ Sharp upper bounds are harder to obtain.
 The first idea to get rigorous upper bounds for $M\geq 2$ was given by Chayes, Chayes and Durrett \cite{Chayes}, but (in their own words) these bounds are ridiculously close to $1$.
 For $M=3$, they show that $p_c(3)<0.9999$ (although in fact one can prove that $p_c(3)<0.993$ with their method), which was improved by Dekking and Meester \cite{Dekking} to $p_c(3)<0.991$.
 Chayes et al only treat $M=3$, but they point out that the same idea works for any $M\geq 3$.
 The case $M=2$ can be treated by comparing with $M=4$.
 As is noted by van der Wal \cite{Wal}, a coupling argument gives $p_c(2)\leq 1-(1-\sqrt{p_c(4)}\ )^4$.
 Following this approach gives $p_c(4)<0.998$ and $p_c(2)<1-10^{-12}$.\\ In this paper we present ideas to find significantly sharper lower and upper bounds.
 To find lower bounds, we compare fractal percolation with site percolation.
-A fundamentally new result is that for all $M$ we construct an increasing sequence that converges to $p_c(M)$.
-The terms in the sequence can in principle be calculated algorithmically.
-To actually obtain numerical results we bound them from below.
-These ideas lead to (computer aided) proofs that $p_c(2)> 0.881$ and $p_c(3)>0.784$.\\ For the upper bounds, we map all possible realizations of $K_n$ to a finite alphabet $\mathscr{A}$.
-The choice of the alphabet $\mathscr{A}$ is inspired by van der Wal's work \cite{Wal}.
-The fractal percolation iteration process now induces an iterative random process on $\mathscr{A}$, which is easier to analyze than the original process.
-This theoretical framework is the basis of computer aided proofs for the following upper bounds: $p_c(2)<0.993$, $p_c(3)<0.940$ and $p_c(4)<0.972$.
+In particular, we prove the following result (we will present a precise definition of $\pi_n(p,M)$ in section \ref{section_coupling}):